The Budwig Club : Getting Started

 You will need 2 items of equipment

-A small immersion blender (with blending jug) ..and a small nut grinder.
+A small immersion blender (with blending jug) and a small nut grinder.
 You can clean and use the 1kg pot (below) for later blending.

 And 3 food items

 The dosage will depend on what you want to achieve and how much you can afford.
 I have found that 4x tablespoons a day has been effective.
-This works out as 4x pots of quark and 2x bottles of oil per week - or about £13.00 per week (as of 2017 - see above).
+This works out as 1x 950g pot of FAGE and 2x bottles of oil per week - or about £15.00 per week (as of 2022 - see above).
 To off-set this cost, you will not feel the need to snack through the day on the 'usual suspects'.
 The mixture is very rich and you may find it a bit much to take more than 1x tablespoon at a time at first.

 Foods to add to the mixture

 The mixture can be eaten on its own but it is nicer if you add other ingredients (see picture at the top).
-Once again it is very important to only blend the flax oil and quark on their own - and then add the other ingredients afterwards.
+Once again it is very important to only blend the flax oil and FAGE on their own... and then add the other ingredients afterwards.
 See the 'Food Extras' section